IntellisenseLab/CS4352-Practicals-ROS2/README.md

 This practical series uses the latest version of Robot Operating System (ROS2) running in Ubuntu 22.04

 Best practice is to create a new directory for every new workspace.
 Let's create a new workspace for all our practicals related to the module.
-[Follow this instructions](https://github.com/IntellisenseLab/CS4352-Practicals-ROS2/blob/main/CreateWorkspace.md) and create the "robotics" workspace.
+[Follow these instructions](https://github.com/IntellisenseLab/CS4352-Practicals-ROS2/blob/main/CreateWorkspace.md) and create the "robotics" workspace.

 ## Lab 1